If your Fitbit won't sync and you can't see your latest data in the Fitbit app, then we have you covered.

-2. Your connected device is running the latest software.
+2. Check that your connected device is running the latest Fitbit app version.

-3. Your connected device has a cellular data or Wi-Fi connection.
+3. Your connected device has a working cellular data or Wi-Fi connection.

 4. Your connected device has Bluetooth turned on, and that you aren't connected to multiple things (some issues are related to conflicting Bluetooth connections).

 6. Your Fitbit device's software is up to date.

 This list should be your starting point for if you're experiencing consistent issues with syncing, but, if all these are ticked, it's time to start troubleshooting with the tips below:

 1. Turn Bluetooth off/on.

 4. Perform a reset of the Fitbit app (learn how to do this here)

 5. Try logging into your Fitbit account on another device.

 6. Remove other Fitbit devices from app and Bluetooth list.